TheCyberDiver/Azure-Sentinel-Setup/README.md

     6.6.
 Add a query within the workbook and paste this query FAILED_RDP_WITH_IP_GEOLOCATION_CL | summarize event_count=count() by sourcehost_CF, latitude_CF, longitude_CF, country_CF, label_CF, destinationhost_CF
+        | where destinationhost_CF != "samplehost"
+        | where destinationhost_CF != ""

   and change the visualization to map.
 Make sure you change the query name to what you named it.
 Now you will need to add the fields in there.
   I chose to use the country instead of longitude and latitude!

+  ANOTHER EDIT: YOU NEED to play around with your Map settings to get the numbers and bubbles to display right!!!!!